Activating Hidden Teleportation Power: Theory and Experiment: Boosting teleportation power

-Of course, we can also consider a maximization of the FEF of the filtered state by allowing only filtering on Alice's side.
-In this case, the optimized local filter appears to take the same form as $\Ak$ but with $\kappa$ replaced by $\kappa'=\frac{q}{q+d(1-q)}$.
-Consequently, the success probability $\pkp$ and the FEF of the filtered state $F_{d}[\rhofkp]$ are similarly obtained by replacing $\kappa$ with $\kappa'$ in \cref{eqn:FK} (see more details in \cref{App:RankTwo}).
+For comparison, we also compute~\cref{Eq:MaxFEFFiltered} by filtering only on Alice's side.
+In this case, our numerical results suggest that the best local filter takes the same form as $\Ak$ but with $\kappa$ replaced by $\kappa'=\frac{q}{q+d(1-q)}$.
+The success probability $\pkp$ and the FEF of the filtered state $F_{d}[\rhofkp]$ are analogously obtained by replacing $\kappa$ with $\kappa'$ in \cref{eqn:FK}.